David S. Baxter

-David Steward Baxter (born 7 February 1955) has been a member of the First Quorum of the Seventy of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 2006.
-A native of Scotland, and a resident of England at the time of his call, he is only the third general authority who was native to the United Kingdom and also living there at the time of his call.
+David Steward Baxter (7 February 1955 – 9 September 2025) was a Scottish general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2006 until his death.
+A native of Scotland, and a resident of England at the time of his call, he was the third general authority who was native to the United Kingdom and also living there at the time of his call.

-Early life and biography
+Early life and career

 Baxter's parents divorced when he was five years old and his mother remarried twice in his childhood.
 During his youth, Baxter was taken from his home by the state on more than one occasion.
-Baxter joined the LDS Church, along with his mother and siblings when he was 12 and shortly after this the family moved to Surrey.
-This is where Baxter first met his future wife, Diana Lewars.
-They were in the same ward and were two of only five Latter-day Saints at their school.
+Baxter joined the LDS Church, along with his mother and siblings, when he was 12 and shortly after this the family moved to Surrey.
+This is where Baxter first met his future wife, Dianne Lewars.
+They were in the same LDS Church ward and were two of only five Latter-day Saints at their school.
 Baxter then attended the University of Wales where he graduated with a BSc in economics.

-After graduating, Baxter served a mission in the Scotland Edinburgh Mission, starting in 1976.
-For 10 months of this mission he was branch president in Lerwick in the Shetland Islands.
+After graduating, Baxter served a mission for the church in the Scotland Edinburgh Mission, starting in 1976.
+For 10 months of his mission, he was the branch president in Lerwick in the Shetland Islands.

 Baxter served for a time as a senior director at British Telecom.
 He also served as the UK Government's Director for International Trade & Investment for Greater London and as a member of the Board of Capacity Builders, a UK Home Office Agency.
 He previously served as chairman of the Board of Business Link for London (small business advice service), and as a member of the Board of London First, on the CBI London Council, and as Deputy Chairman of the East Anglian Ambulance NHS Trust.